 Nanocomposite Films for Recyclable Food Packaging

-Principle Investigator: H.J.
+Principal Investigator: H.J.
 Su, Texas A&M University

-Co-principle Investigators: Paul Biney, Prairie View A&M University; Sheena Reeves, Prairie View A&M University; Nabila Shamin, Prairie View A&M University & Jianren Zhou, Prairie View A&M University
+Team Members: Paul Biney, Prairie View A&M University; Sheena Reeves, Prairie View A&M University; Nabila Shamin, Prairie View A&M University & Jianren Zhou, Prairie View A&M University

 This project will introduce well-dispersed nanoplatelets into PET (polyethylene terephthalate) to improve the oxygen barrier.
 This would allow PET, which is recyclable, to replace the nonrecyclable films (EVOH and Saran) currently for food packaging in which oxygen incursion must be controlled.
 Models for nanoplatelets in films suggest 10-100x improvement is possible if the nanoplatelets are well dispersed and are aligned parallel to the film axis.